semmelsamu/giga/README.md

 ## The content variable

 In this variable, you specify the settings and config for the theme.
-You have the following options:
+The following parameters are available:

 ### show
 - Type: `bool`